martbetz/martbetz.github.io/terms-and-conditions.md

 </li>
 </ul>
      <div id="terms-host">
-     <p>This website is contractually bound by the <a href="https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages">terms of GitHub Pages (the website host)</a>; you (the vistor) are responsibile for reviewing these terms conjunctively.</p>
+     <p>This website is contractually bound by the <a href="https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages">terms of GitHub Pages</a> (the website host); you (the vistor) are responsibile for reviewing these terms conjunctively.</p>
   </div>
     <div id="terms-external">
     <p>External sources (including those represented by hyperlinks) are subject to seperate terms; you (the vistor) are responsibile for reviewing such terms independently.